iamweswilson/iamweswilson-timeline/site/index.md

     linktext2: See an embed of the original forum post
     title: Fielded significant acquisition offers for IncSpring
     year: 2009
-  - title: Spoke on my first SXSW panel
-    year: 2009
-    copy: >
-      Got a little freaked out by the size of the crowd of 10s of people (shown in the pic) and nervously chattered my way through the Q&A. I spoke mostly about the ups and downs of online markets, which is ironic since I was only in the "biz" for less than one year.
-    image: /images/sxsw-crowd.jpg
-  - title: Raised seed capital
-    year: 2009
-    copy: >
-      Raised seed round of funding from 2 founders of Rackspace.
-Stumbled into that relationship and didn't realize raising at that scale was possible until I met them.
-Part of the process included rebranding IncSpring to BrandStack, which I think was partially to see how well we worked together.
-Luckily it all worked out and with $250k in the bank, it was time to take my startup full time.
-    image: /images/brandstack-logo.jpg
   - copy: >
       IncSpring was a marketplace for unused logos and domain names.
 My office was my 2001 Ford Explorer.
 While working my full-time banking gig, I’d sit